ibm-cloud-docs/event-notifications/en-create-subscription.md

 ### {{site.data.keyword.cloud_notm}} SMS service
 {: #en-SMS-destination}

-- You can add up to 3 phone numbers for the lite plan, and 100 phone numbers for stsandard plan to the recipient list.
+- You can add up to 3 phone numbers for the lite plan, and 100 phone numbers for standard plan to the recipient list.
-- When you click **Create** subscription after adding the phone numbers, the number are added to the **Invited** tab.
-The **Active** tab, displays the phone number of recipients who confirmed receiving SMS notifications for the topic selected in the invite.
+- When you click **Create** subscription after adding the phone numbers, the numbers are added to the **Invited** tab.
+The **Active** tab, displays the phone number of recipients who confirmed receiving SMS notifications for the topic that is selected in the invite.
 - When a recipient clicks the **Unsubscribe** link, the recipients number is moved to the **Unsubscribed** tab.
-To restart the subscription, the recipient should contact {{site.data.keyword.IBM_notm}} {{site.data.keyword.en_short}} service administrator to add the number back to subscription.
+To restart the subscription, the recipient should contact {{site.data.keyword.IBM_notm}} {{site.data.keyword.en_short}} service administrator to add the number back to the subscription.
-- In some cases, the carrier service allows keywords like `START` and `STOP`.
-When a recipient sends a response `STOP`, the services for recipient is disabled immediately.
-However, the phone number is moved to **Unsubscribed** tab only on the next attempt to send an SMS to the same number.
+- Sometimes, the carrier service allows keywords like `START` and `STOP`.
+When a recipient sends a response `STOP`, the services for recipient are disabled immediately.
+However, the phone number is moved to the **Unsubscribed** tab only on the next attempt to send an SMS to the same number.
 The recipient can restart to receive the SMS by sending a response code `START`.

 ### {{site.data.keyword.cloud_notm}} Email service
 {: #en-Email-destination}

 - You can add up to 10,000 email addresses of the recipient list.
 The **Invited** tab displays a list of users who have not yet accepted the invitation to be a subscriber.
-The **Active** tab displays a list of recipients email addresses and the date they were activated.
+The **Active** tab displays a list of recipients email addresses and the date that they were activated.
 The **Unsubscribed** tab displays a list of recipients who have opted out of receiving any email notifications for this subscription.
 - Add additional information that is related to the respective destination type as required.

-If you are providing **Assigned to** and **Assignment group** values, make sure they have proper settings and linked otherwise ServiceNow will reject requests with 403.
-Also make sure there are no Business Rule blocking assignment to these groups and users.
+If you are providing **Assigned to** and **Assignment group** values, make sure that they have proper settings and are linked otherwise ServiceNow will reject requests with 403.
+Also make sure that there are no Business Rule blocking assignment to these groups and users.
 {: note}